 We invite you to consult the website of the ” Institut de la Propriété Intellectuelle Luxembourg ” (IPIL).

-• Administrative, legal and fiscal costs, including translations of administrative documents directly and exclusively linked to the opening of the prospecting entity
+– Administrative, legal and fiscal costs, including translations of administrative documents directly and exclusively linked to the establishment of the prospect

 Annual ceiling: €30,000